FoxMinChan/FoxMinChan/README.md

 : Face Recognition for Attendance System Using Neural Networks Technique

 2022
-: SSD: Single Shot Detector Multibox Inside Problem Warning Objectives For The Bladed People
+: SSD: Single Shot Detector Multibox For Real-time Processing

 ## ⚡ About me: